anamikasingh3/hacktoberFest-2020-Android-layoutXml/README.md

 Hey, HacktoberFest is here, so here is a project for Android developers How difficult it was to create your first UI?
-I think It was very difficult for me, but now it seems to be the easiest thing that we face share your best UI , lets Contri to Open-Source
+I think It was very difficult for me, but now it seems to be the easiest thing that we face share your best UI , lets Contribute to Open-Source

 ## Info: